EricCho3/FPGA-Based-Connect-4/README.md

 * VGA_End: VGA output for p1/p2 end state (which player won and button to restart)
 * VGA_Top_module: creates the instances of every VGA output module
 * Top_Module: creates an instance of VGA_Top_module, bitboard_logic, VGA_Sync, sseg, FSM
-* ascii_ROM: from "FPGADUDE" on GitHub; it contains the ASCII data to output characters in block RAM (8x16 pixels per character)
+* ascii_ROM: from "FPGADUDE" on GitHub; it contains the ASCII data to output characters in block RAM (8x16 pixels per ASCII character)
 * Debounce: takes a positive-edge button input and outputs the same press with a ~21 ms delay
 * VGA_Draw: A file to test Draw output when debugging (not needed; VGA_End currently works fine!)